yamilt351/proxy-web/README.md

   - "What Is a VPN, and Why Would I Need One?" - How-To Geek
   - "Proxy vs VPN: Which is Right for Me?" - NordVPN

+## Web Proxy weakness
+Web proxies have a number of weaknesses and limitations that users should be aware of:

+  - Lack of encryption
+    - One of the biggest weaknesses of web proxies is that they do not encrypt user data.
+This means that any data transmitted between the user and the proxy server can be intercepted and read by third parties.
+As a result, web proxies are not suitable for users who require a high level of security, such as those who need to access confidential or sensitive information.

+  - Limited privacy
+    - While web proxies can help to hide a user's IP address, they do not provide complete anonymity.
+In fact, many web proxies are owned and operated by third parties who may be collecting user data for their own purposes.
+This means that users who require a high level of privacy and anonymity may want to consider using a VPN instead.

+  - Performance issues
+    - Web proxies can also suffer from performance issues, particularly during peak usage times.
+This is because web proxies rely on a single server to handle multiple users, which can result in slow page load times and buffering issues.

+  - Compatibility issues
+    - Web proxies can also have compatibility issues with certain websites and web applications.
+This is because web proxies may modify or strip out certain types of content, such as cookies and JavaScript, which can cause websites to malfunction or break.

+  - Security vulnerabilities
+    - Web proxies can also be vulnerable to security vulnerabilities, such as cross-site scripting (XSS) attacks, which can allow attackers to inject malicious code into web pages.
+Additionally, web proxies can be targeted by hackers who are looking to steal user data or hijack the proxy server for their own purposes.

+  - Limited functionality
+    - Finally, web proxies have limited functionality compared to VPNs.
+While web proxies can help users to access blocked websites and bypass geographic restrictions, they do not provide the same level of security and privacy as VPNs.
+For example, VPNs use encryption to protect user data, which can help to prevent data breaches and cyber attacks.